CarloNicolini/carlonicolini.github.io/sections/science/_posts/2017-09-23-Matrix-derivatives.md

 title: Matrix derivatives
 categories: science
 published: false
+use_math: true
 date: 2017-09-23
 ---

+## Computing the derivatives of a log-likelihood function involving matrix exponentials

 Let's try to compute the derivatives with respect to $$\boldsymbol{\theta}$$ of this complex matrix function